Gastrocnemius muscle: Relations

-The gastrocnemius is located with the soleus in the posterior compartment of leg.
+The gastrocnemius is located posterior to (superficial to it) soleus in the posterior compartment of leg.
 It is considered a superficial muscle as it is located directly under skin, and its shape may often be visualized through the skin.

-Deep to the gastrocnemius (farther from the skin) is the soleus muscle.
-Some anatomists consider both to be a single muscle—the triceps surae or "three-headed [muscle] of the calf"—since they share a common insertion via the Achilles tendon.
+Beneath the gastrocnemius (farther from the skin) is the soleus muscle.
+Some anatomists consider both to be a single muscle—the triceps surae or "three-headed muscle of the calf"—since they share a common insertion via the Achilles tendon.
 The plantaris muscle and a portion of its tendon run between the two muscles, which is involved in "locking" the knee from the standing position.
 Since the anterior compartment of the leg is lateral to the tibia, the bulge of muscle medial to the tibia on the anterior side is actually the posterior compartment.
 The soleus is superficial to the mid-shaft of the tibia.

 Variation

-39% of individuals have a sesamoid bone called the fabella in the lateral (outer) head of the gastrocnemius muscle.
+The third head of gastrocnemius muscle, also known as gastrocnemius tertius, is found in around 10% of the population.
+Thirty-nine percent of individuals have a sesamoid bone called the fabella in the lateral (outer) head of the gastrocnemius muscle.